-- Balancing short and long term needs and planning for the future - 2.
-Working together with other partners to deliver our priorities - 3.
+- 1. Balancing short term need with long term and planning for the future - 2.
+Working together with other partners to deliver objectives - 3.
 Involving those with an interest and seeking their views - 4.
 Putting resources into preventing problems occurring or getting worse - 5.
-Considering how well-being goals impact on those other bodies.
+Considering impact on all well-being goals together and on other bodies